SwarnikaBhardwaj/Astra/README.md

 ## Main Features

 ### Community Hubs
-There are 7 different hubs you can join - STEM, Entrepreneurship, Health, Legal Rights, Caregiving, Creative Arts, and Leadership.
+There are 7 different hubs you can join for now - STEM, Entrepreneurship, Health, Legal Rights, Caregiving, Creative Arts, and Leadership.
 Each one has its own posts and community.

 ### Posts and Comments
 You can create different types of posts (questions, tutorials, stories, resources).
 Other users can comment, and you can mark posts as "helpful" which increases the author's reputation.

 ### Mentorship System
-If you're a mentor, people can send you mentorship requests.
+If you're a mentor people can send you mentorship requests.
 You can accept or decline them.
 There's a whole dashboard to manage this.

 ### User Profiles
 Every user has a profile showing their bio, skills, badges, and all their posts.
 You can also download your portfolio as a CSV file.